Tiberiu07/Mini-Interpreter-Yacc-Lex/README.md

 # Mini-Interpreter-Yacc-Lex

-A small interpreter for our C-like programming language.
+A small interpreter for our own C-like programming language.

 ## Built With